 Follow the mitigation mechanisms of subclause 6.63.5 of TR 24772-1.

-Make use of loosely coupled, non-blocking communication using protected objects; on a single processor using a scheduling regime based on ceiling protocols, this is guaranteed to be deadlock free (if the tasks and protected objects are assigned the correct priorities – a static property that can be checked offline).

-For multicore, consider assigning all interacting tasks to the same CPU then treat each such group as a separate independent entity.

-Minimize the use of dynamic priorities and dynamic ceiling priorities (so that the static values can be verified).
+Make use of loosely coupled communication using protected objects.

 Where possible stay within the constraints defined by the Ravenscar profile [17].

 If synchronous communication (rendezvous) is employed, use model checking or equivalent to prove that the program is free from deadlocks etc.